19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Joint trials for connected offences

 144\.
+Despite section 143, persons accused of different offences, whether under the same written law or under different written laws, may be charged separately and tried together, if either or both of the following apply:

-Notwithstanding section 143, a person may be separately charged and tried together with any other person accused of another offence under the same written law, if both offences arise from the same series of acts, whether or not they form the same transaction.
+(a) those offences arise from the same series of acts, whether or not those acts form the same transaction;

+(b) there is any agreement between those persons for each person to engage in conduct from which arises the offence that person is charged with.

 Illustrations

 (a)

 Aagrees to letBkeep his benefits of drug trafficking inA’s bank account to avoid detection.AandBmay be separately charged and tried together for offences under sections 43(1)(a) and 46(1)(a) of the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (Cap.
-65A) respectively as the offences arise from the same series of acts.
+65A), respectively, as the offences arise from the same series of acts.

 (b)